-The Group assessed the latest performance and financial position of the counterparties, adjusted for the future outlook of the industry in which the counterparties operate in, and concluded that there has been no significant increase in the credit risk since the initial recognition of the financial assets.
+The Group assessed the latest performance and financial position of the counterparties, adjusted for the future outlook of the industry in which the counterparties operate in, and concluded that other than loans to an associate, there has been no significant increase in the credit risk since the initial recognition of the financial assets.
 Accordingly, the Group measured the impairment loss allowance using 12-month ECL and determined that the ECL is insignificant.